danielramirezjr1998/Data_Science_Projects/README.md

 # Data_Science_Projects
 Each folder contains a project that utilizes several different computer science,  financial, and statistical concepts to solve unique business problems.

+Web Scrapping:

+1. LinkedIn Applier is a script that automatically applys for jobs for a LinkedIn user.
+This program can apply to jobs that only require your contact infomration and resume.
+The limitation of this program is that it only applies for applications that do not require unique questioning.

 Regressions/Probabilities:

 1. Real Estate Project utilizes a multi-linear regression model, backed with it's assumptions to predict Tax Assessed Property Value for a certain property in the Philadelphia, PA region.
 The project also includes a visual, descriptive analytics section that gives the user a better understanding of how the data is distributed and premliminary analysis on what variables may be significant in predicting Tax Assessed Property Value.